-- Creating a nurturing environment so all children feel happy, safe and ready to learn. - Helping develop pupils' personal, spiritual and moral values, increasing their understanding of the Christian faith and their own spirituality, whilst fostering respect and appreciation of the multi-cultural society in which we live; - Ensuring that each child has access to a broad and balanced curriculum to develop their academic abilities; - Fostering physical and creative abilities, awareness and sense of self; - Developing pupils' self-confidence, whilst instilling an attitude of respect and kindness towards others; - Establishing caring relationships within the school and community, by fostering close links between home and school and maintaining a good relationship with Chevening Church (St. Botolph's) and other local churches.
+- Helping develop pupils' personal, spiritual and moral values, increasing their understanding of the Christian faith, whilst fostering respect and appreciation of the multi-cultural society in which we live; - Ensuring that each child has access to a broad and balanced curriculum to develop their academic abilities; - Fostering aesthetic awareness, physical and creative abilities; - Developing pupils' self-confidence, whilst instilling an attitude of respect and kindness towards others; - Establishing caring relationships within the school and community, by fostering close links between home and school and maintaining a good relationship with Chevening Church (St. Botolph's)

-This is facilitated by our diligent staff working as a team, keeping abreast of educational developments, developing and implementing school policies, promoting continuity and progression, and maintaining a careful and efficient use of finance and resources.
+This is facilitated by staff working as a team, keeping abreast of educational developments, developing and implementing school policies, promoting continuity and progression, and maintaining a careful and efficient use of finance and resources.